MLOps Pipeline

 Feature Stores in Production

 A feature store solves a nasty production problem: the features you compute in your offline training pipeline are often computed differently in your online serving code, causing subtle bugs (the "training-serving skew" problem).
+For the employee attrition pipeline, PromotionStagnation or income binning computed differently at serving time would cause silent mispredictions.

 Feast is the most widely used open-source feature store.
 It maintains a registry of feature definitions and provides both an offline store (for training) and an online store (for low-latency serving).